jerryneedell/mlx90640_rfm9x/README.md

 * mlx90640_simpletest.py  -- basic demo code for mlx90640 on Raspberry Pi Pico
 * mlx_tft24.py  -- demo code for 2.4 inch TFT on a feather rp2040 with mlx90640

-The transmit program breaks each mlx90640 image into 6 packets of 128 bytes and prepends a byte indication the index of the packet into the image.
+The transmit program breaks each mlx90640 image into 6 packets of 128 bytes and prepends a byte indicating the index of the packet into the image.
 THe index byte will be from 0 to 5.
 When a packet with index 5 has arrive, then the image is complete.